3 states, 1 arrest: BJP leader Bagga held by Punjab cops, brought back from Haryana by Delhi Police | Politics

 Delhi BJP leader Tajinder Pal Singh Bagga was arrested by Punjab Police from his home, stopped in Haryana while being taken to Punjab and brought back to the national capital by Delhi Police hours later, a Friday of dramatic developments that drew in the police of three states and led to a BJP-AAP slugfest.

-The BJP accused Punjab Police of ''abducting'' its leader, who has been vocal in his criticism of Arvind Kejriwal, and accused the AAP chief and Delhi chief minister of pursuing vendetta through the state police.
-The Aam Aadmi Party rejected the charge and said the Delhi BJP spokesperson was arrested for allegedly stoking communal tension in Punjab.
+The BJP accused Punjab Police of ''abducting'' its leader, who has been vocal in his criticism of Arvind Kejriwal, and accused the AAP chief of pursuing vendetta through the state police.
+The Aam Aadmi Party (AAP) rejected the charge and said the Delhi BJP spokesperson was arrested for allegedly stoking communal tensions in Punjab.

 Delhi Police registered a case of kidnapping based on a complaint by Bagga's father Preetpal Singh.
-The Punjab government, on its part, moved the high court against the ''detention'' of its police team in Kurukshetra, Haryana.
+The Punjab government, on its part, moved the high court against the ''detention'' of its police team in Kurukshetra.
+The state police requested that Bagga be kept in Haryana and not to be handed over to the Delhi Police, a plea turned down by the court, which will hold next hearing on Saturday.

 The AAP rules Delhi and Punjab while the BJP governs Haryana.
 However, Delhi Police comes under the Union Home ministry and not the AAP-led Delhi government.